 I hope your kids enjoy this sweet Christmas tradition!
 I like to keep a few trees from each year and enjoy seeing them again each holiday season.

-More Christmas Arts and Crafts for Kids
+More Easy Christmas Crafts for Kids

 - How to Do Star Sponge Painting for Kids